PeeBs68/pands-project/README.md

 ## 4.3.
 Scatterplots
 Scatterplots can be used to indicate the relationships between two different variables and for our analysis we create two scatterplots showing the relationship between Petal Length and Petal Width and then the relationahip between Sepal Width and Sepal Length.

 We can see a very linear progression of Petal Length and Petal Width indicating that as the Petal Length increases so does Petal Length.
-This indicates a very strong relationship between the two.
+This indicates a very strong relationship between the two variables.

-However we also see that the Sepal Width and Sepal Length scatterplot is a lot less linear which indicates little or no relationship between the two.
+However we also see that the Sepal Width and Sepal Length scatterplot is a lot less linear which indicates little or no relationship between the two variables.

 ## 4.4.
 Heatmaps
 Finally, using the features of Seaborn we plot a heatmap.
 We use this heatmap to represent the correlation (Pearson's) between the variables Petal Length, Petal Width, Sepal Length and Sepal Width.
 This shows the strength of the relationships between each variable.
-The Heatmap is colour coordinated with the darker blue squares whosing a stronge relationship and the lighter yellow squares showing a weak relationship.
+The Heatmap is colour coordinated with the darker blue squares whowing a stronge relationship and the lighter yellow squares showing a weak relationship.

 From the heatmap we can easily pick out which variables have a strong or a weak relationship.
 For example, we can see that there is a strong positive relationship between Petal Length and Petal Width (.96) meaning that as the Petal Length increases so does the Petal Width.

 However we can also see that there is a very weak negative relationship between Sepal Width and Sepal Length (-.11) indicating that as one variable increases the other tends to decrease.

 ## 4.5.
 Correlations
-As well as using the Heatmap described above to graphically represent correlations in the data we can also use the inbuilt corr() function to generate a table showing the same data.
+As well as using the Heatmap described above to graphically represent correlations in the data we can also use the inbuilt ```corr()``` function to generate a table showing the same data.
 From this table (which is exported to the analysis.txt file) we can see the same correlations as in the Heatmap, such as seeing that the relationship between Petal Length and Petal Width is very strong at .96

 # 5. List of Plots